jwikberg/SHDLab2019/README.md

 ### 4.4 Release pipeline

 Go to `Pipelines > Releases` in DevOps and create a new release pipeline.
-Use the `Azure App Service deployment` template.
+Click `Empty job` at the top of the right blade.

 Click on `Add an artifact` and select your build pipleine.

 Click the lightning bolt icon and enable continuous deployment.

-Go to the `Tasks` tab and select DevOps-SHDLab as your subscription and manually enter SHDLab-YOUR_INITIALS_HERE as the name of your App Service.

-Click the + to add a new task and pick `Azure Resource Group Deployment`.
-Drag the new task to the top of the list.
+Go to the `Tasks` tab, click the + to add a new task and pick `Azure Resource Group Deployment`.
-Pick DevOps-SHDLab as your subscription, SHDLab as your resource group and West Europe as location.
+Pick `DevOps-SHDLab` as your subscription, `SHDLab` as your resource group and `West Europe` as location.
 Then select the `azuredeploy.json` file as template by first clicking the dots next to the field, then also select `azuredeploy.parameters.json` as template parameters.

+Add another new task and select `Azure App Service Deploy`.
+Select `DevOps-SHDLab` as your subscription and manually enter `SHDLab-YOUR_INITIALS_HERE-api` as App Service name.
-Click on the `Deploy Azure App Service` step and select WebApi.zip from our linked artificats as `Package or folder`.
+Then select `WebApi.zip` from our linked artificats as Package or folder.

+Right click on the app service deploy task and clone it.
+Change App Service name to `SHDLab-YOUR_INITIALS_HERE` and select `WebApp.zip` as package.

 Save your pipeline.